sento documentation

 (? *answerer* "FooBar")

-we'll get a 'future' as result, because ?
+we'll get a 'future' as result, because ?/ask is asynchronous.

 #<FUTURE promise: #<BLACKBIRD-BASE:PROMISE